geoschem/GCHP/docs/source/user-guide/compiling.rst

 Configure your build
 --------------------

-Build settings are controlled by :program:`cmake` commands with the following
+Build settings are controlled by subsequent :program:`cmake` commands with the following
 form:

 .. code-block:: none